Kinto/kinto/docs/api/1.x/openapi.rst

 .. important::

     Getting the description from this endpoint is the only way to get the full description for the running instance.
-The description returned is based on a ``swagger.yaml`` valid OpenAPI description file on the root of the Kinto python package, but which lacks some instance specific definitions that are updated on runtime.
+The description returned is based on the Service definitions and the configuration file.

 Known limitations